 When Should I Make My Child's First Dental Appointment?

-A baby’s first dental visit is the perfect opportunity for parents to learn how to properly care for their child’s teeth to avoid future cavities.
+A child’s first dental visit is the perfect opportunity for parents to learn how to properly care for their child’s teeth to avoid cavities.
 Additionally, if your child’s teeth are already beginning to show signs of early decay, your child’s dentist will be able to work with you to try to reverse that early decay before it develops into a cavity.
 The sooner you bring your child to the dentist, the better the chances of being able to reverse any tooth decay before it permanently damages your child’s tooth.

 If a cavity has already developed, it is important to treat the cavity early.
 Tooth decay in young children is especially aggressive and, when left untreated, can lead to serious infections relatively quickly.